CartoDB/documentation/app/content/carto3-workspace/settings/managing-registered-apps.md

 ## Managing registered apps

 The CARTO 3 Workspace includes the option to manage your registered apps.
-From the *Account Settings* section, you can register, edit, view details about, and delete apps.
+From the *Settings* section, you can register, edit, view details about, and delete apps.

 ### Registering apps